 No verifiable information suggests decaffeinated coffee has any negative effect on your health.
 The absence of caffeine alone gives you all the goodness of coffee without being excited by caffeine.

 Can you decaf your coffee?

 Of course, you can.
 As highlighted in the article, this can be achieved in different ways.
 Usually, the most popular entails soaking the coffee beans in hot water and introducing solvents like ethyl acetate to remove their caffeine content.

 What do they do with the caffeine from decaf coffee?

-Due to governing laws, decaf coffee must contain less than 0.1℅ of the bean, but that number is higher with the ground decaf coffee.
-As for the rest, those cardboard totes with thousands of pounds of caffeine goes to refiners who eliminate all the impurities and then it goes to beverage companies — like Coca Cola or Pepsi — incorporating caffeine into their beverages..
+Due to governing laws, decaf coffee must contain less than 0.1℅ of the bean, higher than ground decaf coffee.
+As for the rest, those cardboard totes with thousands of pounds of caffeine go to refiners who eliminate all the impurities, then to beverage companies — like Coca-Cola or Pepsi — incorporating caffeine into their beverages.

 Does decaffeinated coffee have caffeine in it?

-Those desirous of limiting their caffeine consumption, without giving up the delightful flavors inherent in coffee, usually opt for decaf coffee.
-Unfortunately, much of the decaf coffee available for sale has a small amount of caffeine as the decaffeination process decants up to 96% of caffeine.
-Studies show that decaf coffee does contain coffee.
-On average, an 8-ounce (236-ml) cup of decaf coffee contains up to 7 mg of caffeine, whereas a cup of regular coffee provides 70–140 mg.
+Those desirous of limiting their caffeine consumption without giving up the delightful flavors inherent in coffee usually opt for decaf coffee.
+Unfortunately, much of the decaf coffee available for sale has a small amount of caffeine, as decaffeination decants up to 96% of caffeine.

 Is decaf coffee healthier?